IannLiu/RxnUncertainty_paper/uncertainty_application/readme.md

-`trained_models` records trained models for predicting the free energies.
 `MeAcet_rxn_info.yaml` records the QM calculated free energies.
 `MeAcet_ml_est.yaml` records the ML model predicted free energies.
 `pyrenex` is a package for parsing elementary reactions to kinetic models, simulating the ideal rectors, and analyzing reaction network.
 We used this package for simulating the ideal reactor.